stephenjayakar/stephenjayakar.github.io/content/posts/chatgpt-not-compiler.md

 ## Training set

 The nice thing about creating a list of inputs and expected outputs is that it doubles as a training set.
-I had a strong inclination that results wouldn't be good without fine tuning.
+After doing so many manual tests, I already had an inclination that results wouldn't be good without fine tuning.

 I came up with a small training set for `mwcc` [here](https://github.com/stephenjayakar/decomp-0-context-training/tree/main/general).
 The repo is separated into 10 `/general` examples and 3 `/melee` examples.
 You might ask: why make so many general examples if you're trying to decompile Melee?

 The reason why is that even though we have C / ASM pairs in the Melee decompilation codebase, the code is really idiomatic aka it requires a really large set of headers / context to compile a given function.
 This poses the following issues:
 * If we were to paste in all the context required to compile the function, it will easily exceed `4o`'s token length (I did verify this myself)
-* (Untested) Any fine tuning might not generalize to different functions that have unknown structs, so making it more generic would give the model a higher liklihood of generalizing
+* Conjecture: Any fine tuning might not generalize to different functions that have unknown structs, so making it more generic would give the model a higher likelihood of generalizing

-Coming up with general examples was so easy:
+General examples were probably good enough.
+We wanted ChatGPT to learn the **compiler's behavior with a set of flags.** Coming up with general examples was so easy:
 1. Ask ChatGPT to generate a toy C program _with no includes_, probably on a problem I'm familiar with (e.g. reversing a linked list)
 2. Get the code to compile.
 You can even ask ChatGPT to fix the errors
 3. Disassemble it to get the resulting ASM